ArtifactForms/ChatBot/documentation/project.md

 1. **Pattern Matching:** ELIZA used a simple pattern-matching technique to analyze the user's input.
 2. **Keyword Identification:** It identified keywords in the user's input and selected a response based on predefined patterns.
 3. **Response Generation:** ELIZA would then generate a response by substituting keywords in a template response.

+**PARRY**

+Kenneth Colby developed PARRY at Stanford University in 1968.
+This rule-based chatbot, similar to ELIZA, was designed to simulate a person with paranoia.
+PARRY could adapt its responses based on mood parameters like anger, fear, and mistrust, and even passed a modified Turing Test by fooling human evaluators [13].

 ## Terminology